Jason-Pham/AmazonWebApp/README.md

-# Amazon web app testing
+# Amazon web app test
 This is a framework to test Amazon AU web app page.
 It can help manual tester or anyone who need regression test for basic work flow of this e-commerce service.

 ## Usage